The Birth of Buddha

 V/ Drawing pictures and having snack

-Ideas for free play: “Duck, Duck, Goose”; play with Legos; if weather is warm enough you might want to go out to the front play area; etc.
+Ideas for free play: “Duck, Duck, Goose”; play with Legos; if weather is warm enough you might want to go outside and run around; etc.

 VII/ Closing circle